 Rumours also fulfill limited functions such as: It allows for the release of emotion (through the transmitting of a rumour, anger and anxiety are released).
 The justification of emotion (social emotion is expressed and validated; even if its an erroneous one).
 It takes off the effort require to search for actual meaning/facts (avoidance of responsibility).
 Aesthetic excitement ( rumours break the routine and produce in a sociably acceptable way new information that produces a dramatic event).
 For people who like rumours, it feels pleasurable from a distance to know the suffering/limitations of someone.

 Keeping all of the above in mind, we should all try to be more compassionate towards those who are still trapped in the old paradigm.
-Being compassionate does not equal allowing others to abuse you, hurt you, or damage your character by assuming and spreading rumours of who you are.
+Being compassionate does not equal allowing others to abuse, hurt you or damage your character by assuming and spreading rumours of who you are.
 What am trying to say here is one should let go of hatred and shift focus towards more positive/important things in your life, things which are energy producing, not energy depleting.
-It is important to stand up for one self, as it is important to remember your own journey towards self awakening; it did not happen overnight, and at one point you too were sleep.
+It is important to stand up for one self, as it is important to remember your own journey towards self awakening; it did not happen overnight and at one point you too were sleep.
 Maintaining this simple thought in mind, can help us stand up when needed, helps us not to buy into the delusions offered by the old paradigm, while at the same time not being seduced by the false belief that we have “arrived”.
 To believe one has “arrived” really is not better than to be “sleep”.
-It is the ego’s way of once more trapping us, turning us into slaves to our own vanity/need for acceptance/recognition.
+It is the false ego’s way of once more trapping us, turning us into slaves to our own vanity/need for acceptance and recognition.